A Guide to Extra Virgin Olive Oil

 Storage

-Extra virgin olive oil is a superfood, packed with antioxidants and vitamins, and is an integral part of a healthy Mediterranean diet.
-Anything sold as a ‘light’ or ‘diet’ extra virgin olive is unnecessary and in no way comparative to the real thing.
+Extra virgin olive oil is a superfood packed with antioxidants and vitamins.
+It is an essential component of a healthy Mediterranean diet.
+Avoid anything labeled as ‘light’ or ‘diet’ olive oil, as these are unnecessary and inferior to genuine extra virgin olive oil.

 Food Pairings

-To learn more about the wonderful world of Italian extra virgin olive oil, join our very own olive oil sommelier at our fabulous rooftop location for an Extra Virgin Olive Oil Tasting in Rome.
+Dive deeper into the world of Italian extra virgin olive oil with our olive oil sommelier on our Italian Extra Virgin Olive Oil Tasting in Rome or our Olive Oil Tasting and Full Homemade Family Meal in Rome